PhD Student, University Paris Cité, Laboratoire SPHere UMR 7219

 Presentations :

 A Soviet mathematical tool in the United States : Leonard Berkovitz’s paper on Lev Pontryagin’s maximum principle (1961).
-Seminar Mathematics 19th-21eth, history & philosophy, Laboratoire SPHERE, June 14, 2022
+Seminar Mathematics 19th-21st centuries, history and philosophy, Laboratoire SPHERE, June 14, 2022